-An extension of an assignment's due date may be granted on the following grounds: medical illness (certified by Medical Certificate); extreme hardship; and compassionate grounds
+An extension of an assignment's due date may be granted on the following grounds: medical illness (certified by Medical Certificate); extreme hardship; and compassionate grounds the assignment due date.
+The student should submit an "Application for Extension" including supporting documentation to the Member Institution for authorising and signing by the Lecturer / Registrar /Academic Director prior to the due date.
+The student will then be informed of the result of the request.

-In such cases an extension of up to 28 days may be granted without penalty but only if requested before the assignment due date.
-The student should submit an "Application for Extension" including supporting documentation to the Member Institution for authorising and signing by the Lecturer / Registrar
+In such cases an extension of up to 28 days may be granted without penalty but only if requested before